IonXLab/xlog-js/README.md

 # XLog

-XLog is a simple javascript log mgr.
+XLog is a simple javascript log manager.

 ```
 version: 0.1
 author: Spacexion
 ```

+There are two versions, an instantiable function and a static object.

-It's an instantiable object with few parameters, for browser and server.
+Works on browser and server.

+## Usage
 Create an instance of it, with desired optional parameters and then log messages with easy methods.

 There are 6 levels of log incrementally :